tcaplan/cs-4241-a2-shortstack/README.md

 The application includes the use of HTML, CSS, JavaScript, and Node.js functionality, with active communication between the client and the server over the life of a user session.

+**IMPORTANT NOTE**: Application was developed using Firefox.
+During playtesting, Chrome occasionally caused lagging not seen in Firefox during or after development.

 My tabular dataset:
 An object array of class information, where each class has:
 1. Name (required)